-A Doubtful loan has a high probability of total or substantial loss, but because of specific pending events that may strengthen the asset, its classification as loss is deferred.
-Doubtful borrowers are usually in default, lack adequate liquidity or capital, and lack the resources necessary to remain an operating entity.
-Pending events can include mergers, acquisitions, liquidations, capital injections, the perfection of liens on additional collateral, the valuation of collateral, and refinancing.
+A Doubtful loan has a high probability of total or substantial loss, but because of specific pending events that may strengthen the asset, its classification as a loss is deferred.
+Doubtful borrowers are usually in default, lack adequate liquidity or capital and lack the resources necessary to remain an operating entity.
+Pending events can include mergers, acquisitions, liquidations, capital injections, the perfection of liens on additional collateral, the valuation of collateral and refinancing.
 Generally, pending events should be resolved within a relatively short period and the ratings will be adjusted based on the new information.
-Because of high probability of loss, nonaccrual treatment is required for Doubtful assets.
+Nonaccrual treatment is required for Doubtful assets because of the high probability of loss.